5 Devonshire Place

 020 7034 6105

 Satya Bhattacharya has worked as a Consultant Surgeon at the Royal London and St Bartholomew’s Hospitals in London since 1999.
-He looks after his private patients at the London Clinic, the BMI London Independent Hospital, the Princess Grace Hospital and the King Edward VII Hospital.
+He looks after his private patients at the London Clinic, the Princess Grace Hospital and the King Edward VII Hospital.
 He is the Clinical Lead for the multi-disciplinary team for liver and pancreas cancer (HPB MDT) in North-East London.
+He serves as the Serjeant Surgeon to the Royal Family.

 Satya grew up in Mumbai, India, and qualified as a doctor from the Grant Medical College.
 He trained in specialist surgery of the liver, pancreas and bile ducts at the Royal Free and University College Hospitals, London.
 He was a visiting Fellow at the University of Minnesota with a grant received from the King's Fund.